 ^Christides, Giorgos (13 December 2013).
 "Feta Cheese Row Sours EU-Canada Trade Deal".
 BBC.
 Retrieved 24 May 2014.
 But new Canadian brands of 'feta' will have to call their cheese 'feta-style' or 'imitation feta' and cannot evoke Greece on the label, such as using Greek lettering or an image of ancient Greek columns.

 ^National Academies of Sciences, Engineering, and Medicine; Health and Medicine Division; Food and Nutrition Board; Committee to Review the Dietary Reference Intakes for Sodium and Potassium (2019).
-Oria, Maria; Harrison, Meghan; Stallings, Virginia A. (eds.).
+"Chapter 4: Potassium: Dietary Reference Intakes for Adequacy".
+In Oria, Maria; Harrison, Meghan; Stallings, Virginia A. (eds.).
 Dietary Reference Intakes for Sodium and Potassium.
 The National Academies Collection: Reports funded by National Institutes of Health.
-Washington, DC: National Academies Press (US).
+Washington, DC: National Academies Press (US). pp. 120–121. doi:10.17226/25353.
 ISBN978-0-309-48834-1.
 PMID30844154.
-Archived from the original on 9 May 2024.
-Retrieved 21 June 2024.
+Retrieved 5 December 2024.

 Adams, Alexis Marie (2016). "feta".
 In Donnelly, Catherine W. (ed.).
 The Oxford Companion to Cheese.
 Oxford: Oxford University Press. pp. 269–271.
 ISBN978-0199330881.